 - For CDs with a term of 60 months: 540 days’ worth of interest

-If you’re able to keep your principal and interest within the CD, you’ll receive notice, either by mail or email, that your CD is about to mature in 10 days.
-If you don’t tell American Express that you do not wish to renew your CD, it will automatically be renewed for the same term unless the bank no longer offers that term.
+American Express CDs automatically renew for the same term unless you notify the bank that you no longer wish to or unless the bank no longer offers that term.
 You can call American Express any time before your maturity date to tell them that you do not wish to have your CD automatically renewed.

 CDs get a one-time deposit, although you can add funds during the 10-day calendar grace period at the maturity date.
 If you’re interested in making monthly deposits or need access to more frequent withdrawals, a High Yield Savings Account is probably a better choice for you.

 For more options, check out our roundup of the best CDs now.